 - What groups within our organization will use this video and how will they use it?

 - What is our target audience and who knows them best?

 - Who has insight on the message this video is communicating?

-Before the kick-off call with your video provider, you should consult with your working group on what your marching orders should be.
+Before the kickoff meeting with your video provider, meet with your working group to make a plan for the video.
 Here are some key questions to think about:

 - What is the objective of the video?